icaka98/IngredientSA/README.md

 The main problem was how to represent those lists of ingredients in order to best suit our task.

 ## Models
+This research implements four models which reach the following results:

 ![Model](bow.PNG "BoW model")
 ![Model](tfidf.PNG "Tf-idf model")